DarkRyu550/pwndbg/DEVELOPING.md

 TODO: There are many places GDB shows docstrings, and they show up slightly differently in each place, we should give examples of this

-* When using `pwndbg.gdblib.config.add_param` to add a new config, there are a few things to keep in mind:
+* When using `pwndbg.config.add_param` to add a new config, there are a few things to keep in mind:
   * For the `set_show_doc` parameter, it is best to use a noun phrase like "the value of something" to ensure that the output is grammatically correct.
   * For the `help_docstring` parameter, you can use the output of `help set follow-fork-mode` as a guide for formatting the documentation string if the config is an enum type.
   * For the `param_class` parameter